katgoods/week14/README.md

     - curl --request www.website.com

 12. Which curl option is used to set request headers?
-    - curl --head www.website.com
+    - curl -v -H ...

 13. Which curl option is used to view the response header?
     - curl -I www.website.com

 14. Which request method might an attacker use to scope out usable HTTP requests that an HTTP server will accept?
-    - curl -X POST ...
+    - curl -v www.website.com

 #### Sessions and Cookies